 Published by thechronictypist

-A chronically ill writer, I am a rather odd person letting my quirks come though in my creations.
-Not just a writer but a crafter, I love making art out of nothing.
+A chronically ill writer, I am a unique person letting my quirks come though in my creations.
+Not just a writer but a crafter, I love making something someone can enjoy.
 I'm a guard girl at heart trapped in a body that rejects her passion.
-Once struggling to see that the path may wind and twist, now taking each turn in stride.
-I ultimately want to work as a Clinical Nurse in Pediatrics and write on the side.
-Working with children is a refresher from the depressing environment that are my daily battles.
-But I look for the beauty in all things and know I am where I am for a reason.
+Once struggling to see that the path may wind and twist, I now take each turn in stride.
+I ultimately want to become a Certified Child Life Specialist, helping kids overcome their fear of the hospital.
+Writing, as always, on the side.
+I try to look for the beauty in things and remeber that something good will come from the pain I have endured.
 As an old man once said "Look for the light and you will often find it, look for the dark and it is all you will ever see."
 View all posts by thechronictypist